 Find the cheapest place to stay at Disney World

 The cheapest place to stay at Disney World will be an eternal debate.
 Going only off of the dollar amount for your hotel room, staying off-property will almost always be cheaper.
 However, factoring in the additional monetary and intangible benefits that come with a Disney Resort stay make the savings debatable.
-Staying on property at Disney World entitles you to free transportation to and from the airport on the Magical Express, morning and evening Extra Magic Hours, free Magic Bands, free and convenient internal transportation, free parking (as of this writing in 2017, this is $20/day), earlier dining and FastPass reservations, and significant time savings compared to driving in from off-site.
+Staying on property at Disney World entitles you to free transportation to and from the airport on the Magical Express, morning and evening Extra Magic Hours, free Magic Bands, free and convenient internal transportation, earlier dining and FastPass reservations, and significant time savings compared to driving in from off-site.
 Disney’s official site often includes seasonal sales, so check the discounts available about 5-6 months before your trip.
 Undercover Tourist also offers discounted room rates.

 I priced it out for my last trip and decided to go with an on-property hotel because after calculating what an airport shuttle or cab would cost round trip to the airport, what we’d spend on Magic Bands, and how long it took the hotel shuttles from the partner hotels near Disney Springs the one time I stayed in that area, I thought it was better to stay at one of the value resorts on site.